Sphereon-Opensource/SIOP-OID4VP/README.md

 ## Active Development

+_IMPORTANT:_
-_IMPORTANT: This software still is in **VERY** early development stage.
-As such you should expect breaking changes in APIs, we expect to keep that to a minimum though._
+* _This software still is in an early development stage.
+As such you should expect breaking changes in APIs, we expect to keep that to a minimum though.
+Version 0.3.X has changed the external API, especially for Requests, Responses and slightly for the RP/OP classes._
+* _The name of the package also changed from [@sphereon/did-auth-siop](https://www.npmjs.com/package/@sphereon/did-auth-siop) to [@sphereon/SIOP-OpenID4VP](https://www.npmjs.com/package/@sphereon/SIOP-OpenID4VP), to better reflect specification name changes_

 ## Functionality

-The DID Auth SIOP v2 library consists of a group of services and classes to:
+This library supports:

 - [Decentralized Identifiers (DID)](https://www.w3.org/TR/did-core/) method neutral: Resolve DIDs using DIFs [did-resolver](https://github.com/decentralized-identity/did-resolver) and Sphereon's [Universal registrar and resolver client](https://github.com/Sphereon-Opensource/did-uni-client)
-- Verify and Create Json Web Tokens (JWTs) as used in OpenID Connect using Decentralized Identifiers (DIDs)
+- Verify and Create/sign Json Web Tokens (JWTs) as used in OpenID Connect using Decentralized Identifiers (DIDs) or JSON Web Keys (JWK)
-- OP class to create Authentication Requests and verify Authentication Responses
+- OP class to create Authorization Requests and verify Authorization Responses
-- RP class to verify Authentication Requests and create Authentication Responses
+- RP class to verify Authorization Requests and create Authorization Responses
-- Verifiable Presentation and Presentation Exchange support on the RP and OP sides
+- Verifiable Presentation and Presentation Exchange support on the RP and OP sides, according to the OpenID4VP and Presentation Exchange specifications
+- [Well-known DID Configuration](https://identity.foundation/.well-known/resources/did-configuration/) support to bind domain names to DIDs.
+- SIOPv2 specification version discovery with support for the latest [development version (draft 11)](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html), [Implementers Draft 1](https://openid.net/specs/openid-connect-self-issued-v2-1_0-ID1.html) and the [JWT VC Presentation Interop Profile](https://identity.foundation/jwt-vc-presentation-profile/)

 ## Steps involved